yirkha/ntfsclone2vhd/README.md

 ## How to use

 This is a command line utility.
+The built-in help provides basic usage instructions:

 ```
 -= ntfsclone2vhd 1.0 - <jirka@fud.cz> 2015-03-10 =-